Racing a 5k requires a smart combination of speed, endurance, and mental grit. Here’s how to train for a 5k and set a new personal best.

 Getting in shape to do that requires a blend of speed and endurance.
 Both of those skills are more general, though.
 The specific nature of your race is what requires smarter workouts.

-In the Rebel Running Guide, you’ll see the exact progression of workouts that transition from general to specific.
+If you’re training for a 5k and get a custom training plan, you’ll see the exact progression of workouts that transition from general to specific.
 It’s always critical to recognize that any workout by itself means very little.
 It must come from another workout – and lead to another.

 But just to show you what a 5k-specific workout looks like, here’s an example: